Equinix beware: Digital Realty throws down gauntlet with new $1.8b acquisition

 The company has certainly opened the purse strings as Digital Realty also announced today that it has reached an agreement to acquire 424 acres of undeveloped land in Loudoun County, Virginia for a total price of $236.5 million, or around $558,000 per acre.

-Digital Realty asserts this land is ideal for data centre development as it is adjacent to Washington Dulles International Airport and located near bulk transmission lines, in addition to a major fibre path.
-The company already has an existing data centre less than four miles down the road.
+Digital Realty asserts this land is ideal for data center development as it is adjacent to Washington Dulles International Airport and located near bulk transmission lines, in addition to a major fibre path.
+The company already has an existing data center less than four miles down the road.